Ku Klux Klan recruitment: Violence

 In addition to recruitment drives and alliances with fraternal lodges and Protestant churches, the Klan also used controlled instances of violence to attract members.
-Violence was pronounced in areas of high KKK activity.
-This intimidated and silenced opponents of the KKK and also impressed prospective Klan members.
-Violence was a method to demonstrate a commitment to the Klan philosophy.

 Charitable work and recruitment

 To off-set its violent acts, the KKK participated in charitable activities.
 In 1922, the Klan "contributed $25 each to the Volunteers of America and to the African Methodist Episcopal Church, an offer which Webster said proved that the Klan was not anti-black".
 These charitable activities demonstrated the KKK's commitment to the nation's welfare and also "served as an effective public relations device by creating a more favourable opinion of the secret order and attracting new members".

 Other recruitment factors

 The allure of the "invisible empire" and its public anonymity were also appealing to potential Klansmen.
 In addition to the empowerment of membership in an empire that was secretive, Klansmen also enjoyed a kinship-like bond from membership.
 The activities and events organized by Klan members were impressive to future recruits as they included family picnics and other social events that built solidarity.
-As other fraternal-like organizations, these activities reinforced ideals but were also typical social events.
-These and many other factors made the Klan appealing to native-born white Anglo-Saxon Protestants (WASPs) during the 1920s.